 Finally, it is essential to take a close look at the questions in the survey.

-This will help you understand how generated the results and whether or not they are truly representative of public opinion.
+This will help you understand how the results are generated and whether or not they are truly representative of public opinion.

 Use caution when interpreting results.